rafalcode/c_utilities/README.md

 - The pipeline outputs CSVs with quotes, this should be changed, they are not useful for csvrdm.
 - The column CpgGrp was GpgGrp for a while causing untold frustration.
 - need dupcrd.R to de-duplicate Cpg annotation

+# kmlrd.c
+following from gpxrd.c these are rough and ready parsers of xml.
+Note I do not say "xml parsers" becuase they are most certainly not that. gpxrd is particularly unrobust, relying on garmin line numbers which are hardcoded. kmlrd is an improvement, first appearance of a certain characters is looked for. kmlrd gets stuck on distance from lat and long from a plane.
+Penzance was 16.5 km away on the surface but at 11km up in the air, it's 26.8?
+No it should be about 20. so the mydist() function is not great at all.